 Helpful tip – When you get to an event, the tech inspector will make sure your car is ready to go.

 Helmet: You will need a helmet when you’re driving on course, but you can usually use a “loaner” helmet provided by the host Region of the event.
 If you bring your own, it has to meet certain safety standards – more than just "DOT-Approved.”
-The most common certifications are Snell “M” and “SA” and need to have the number 2005 or higher after the letters.
-ECE R22.05 certified helmets are also allowed and are common at motorcycle shops.
+The most common certifications are Snell “M” and “SA” and need to have the number 2010 or higher after the letters.
+ECE R22.05 certified helmets are allowed, but only through December 31, 2022.

 Helpful tip – If you’re not sure if your helmet is OK or not, show it to a tech inspector who can let you know if it’s acceptable.